abstractlyZach/take_me_to_church/README.md

 This project aims to alleviate those problems and take care of the tedious work so that rides coordinators can focus on what they're good at: coordinating.

 ##Implementation

+The system will automatically send text messages to everyone to gather ride information.
+This ride information will be maintained in a Google spreadsheet so that the coordinator can easily look at the situation.
+If the coordinator needs to make changes, he just needs to make edits to the spreadsheet and then send a text to the system, which will send out texts to everyone with the updated information.

 Technologies:
 * Google spreadsheets
   * http://sheets.google.com